Updated 19 Feb 2008

 Radio Shack actually published specs for this small amp (they are listed in the owner's manual).
 Here are the published specs:

 A few words on the above specs.
-First, any audiophile knows that 10% distrotion is a very high amount.
+First, any audiophile knows that 10% distortion is a very high amount.
 I measured the power output of this amp and it can put out about 0.75 watt per channel with very low distortion (I did not measure the THD but the sine wave output at this level was very clean).
-The Phone input on this amp does NOT have a preamp, it is basically a high level line input (no different than a CD input for example).
-The Tape/Tuner input means tape or tuner (not both).
+The Phono input on this amp does NOT have a preamp, it is basically a high level line input (no different than a CD input for example).
+If you want to use this amp with a turntable that has a magnetic cartridge (in other words about 95% of all turntables in use today) a phono preamp will be required.
+If you wanted to connect a microphone to this amp a mic preamp will be required.
+The Tape/Tuner input means tape or tuner (one or the other, not both).
 The bottom line is that this amp has two line level inputs.
 Like most entry level Radio Shack amps, the SA-10 has a built in loudness curve (meaning that the frequency response of the amp favors the low end when the volume controls are at the lower end of the scale).

-Discusion of the design: There are some shortcomings with the design of this amp.
+There are a few shortcomings with the design of this amp.
 However, keep in mind that this (at the time) was the most entry level amp in Radio Shack's line and it sold for $29.95, so one cannot expect a rock solid world class quality design.
-That in mind, here are my comments:
+Keeping that in mind, here are my comments (some of this will not make sense if you do not have a background in electronics):

 E-mail and Links